 -from "Mars Hill College History in Brief" by MHU Trustee Ken Sanford (class of 1952) – with updated information added

-Several histories of the college are available through the Mars Hill University Bookstore:
+Several histories of the university are available through the Mars Hill University Bookstore:

 - From These Stones, by John Angus McLeod

 - The Mystique of Mars Hill, by Ken Sanford

 - Through the Long Years, Photographic Reminiscences of Mars Hill College, edited by Robert Chapman, Darryl Norton, and Walter Smith